Make sure you have read and understood the network topoly section before reading this page.

 - alias: service's alias

 You can read the services page for more information about what services are and how they are used.

 This mode gives physical information about your devices.

-The certified Luos node can be certified for your system by including the Luos licencing number in your product (feature in progress).
+The Luos node can be certified in your system to guarantee the security and integrity of your network, by including the Luos engine's licencing number in your product (feature in progress).

-The port_table allows sharing of topological information of your network.
-Each element of this table corresponds to a physical Luos port of the node and indicates which node is connected to it by sharing a node's
+The port_table allows the sharing of topological information of your network.
+Each element of this table corresponds to a physical network port of the node and indicates which node is connected to it by sharing a node's

 Here is an example:

 As shown on this image, elements of the

 port_table indicate the first or last service's ID of the connected node through a given port.